 All InterLibrary Loans, except copied articles, must be returned to the Information Desk by the due date.

-To locate articles on legal topics, perform a search in one of the databases below.
-Some databases provide full-text display of articles while others only provide citations to, or abstracts of, articles.
-The following databases are listed on the library’s webpage under the Research Tools feature or by going directly to:
+To locate journal articles, perform a search in one of the databases listed below.
+The following databases are listed on the library’s webpage under Library Resources.

 Use the databases to search for articles on your topic.
 Some databases provide full-text display of articles while others only provide citations to, or abstracts of, articles.
 Some of the databases linked to in this Guide are subscription databases.
 Access is available to these databases on the Widener Campus and also off campus.

 Other Databases - When using other databases off campus you may be prompted for your name and library barcode number.
 The library barcode number is printed on the back of your student ID.